What will happen today following the death of the Queen?

 Here is the timeline of events that are expected to take place today following the Queen’s death.

-Saturday marks D-Day +1, or D+1, in the plans for the aftermath of the death, codenamed London Bridge.
+Sunday marks D-Day +2, or D+2, in the plans for the aftermath of the death, codenamed London Bridge.

 This is due to the announcement taking place late on Thursday, meaning plans were shifted a day to allow the complex arrangements to be put in place.